dan-nagle/h2m/README.txt

 and a warning will be printed to standard error.
 These warnings can be silenced with the -q or -s option.

-Duplicate Module Names: If multiple header files are found during recursive inclusion, a suffix of _[number of repetition] will be appended to create a unique module name.
+Duplicate Module Names: If identically named header files are found during recursive inclusion, a suffix of _[number of repetition] will be appended to create a unique module name.

 Other Conflicting Names: The h2m tool is not capable of finding all name conflicts.
-There is no such thing as file-wide scope in Fortran, and name conflifts will have to be fixed by hand, either by modifying a name or by modifying a USE statement to a USE ONLY statement to exclude conflicting symbols.
+Most name conflicts will have to be fixed manually by the programmer, either by modifying a name or by modifying a USE statement to a USE ONLY statement to exclude conflicting symbols.

 File Names Begining With "_": Because _ is not a legal character at the begining of a fortran name, the prefix h2m will be prepended to create a unique module name.